VxTi/SSH-Browser/README.md

 The build files can then be found in 'release-builds'.

+> <b>NOTE:</b> This application currently only has support for Unix based SSH servers.
+> Future compatibility with Windows servers is planned.

 ## How to use the software

 Once successfully built, you'll find yourself on the homepage.